ansys/pyprimemesh/doc/source/getting_started/index.rst

    pip install -e .

-Connect through gRPC
+Connecting through gRPC
 -----------------------

 PyPrimeMesh uses gRPC to provide secure communications between client and server.
-When you run the client and server on the same machine,
+When you run the client and server on the same machine:

-- For Unix OS or Linux OS, PyPrimeMesh uses UDS (Unix Domain Socket) for communication.
+- For Linux OS, PyPrimeMesh uses UDS (Unix Domain Socket) for communications.

-- For Windows OS, server uses interceptor to validate gRPC connections, ensures the client is running on the same Windows user account as the server and authenticates the client.
+- For Windows OS, PyPrimeMesh uses interceptor to validate gRPC connections, ensures the client is running on the same Windows user account as the server and authenticates the client.

-When you launch PyPrimeMesh, gRPC  establish connection between the Client and Server through secure option.
-Secure is the default option when you use launch_prime().
+When you launch PyPrimeMesh, gRPC  establishes a connection between the Client and Server through the secure option. **Secure** is the default option when you use launch_prime().
-You should always prefer secure option to establish secured connection between the client and server.
+You should always use the **Secure** option to establish a secured connection between the client and server.

 When you want to make an insecure connection between the client and server, you may need to specify the connection type as follows: